×

 It’s a 1967 black hardtop, four-door Chevrolet Impala that stretches 18 feet.
 Dean Winchester’s “Baby” gets its (not so supernatural) powers from a 502 cubic-inch big-block V8.
 It has Hotchkiss suspension, bench seating, a cassette deck, a line lock, and a trunk big enough for a demon-hunting weapons stash.

-“Metallicar” – as the loyal fans have dubbed it – is, however, not one but nine identical cars used in filming.
+However, “Metallicar”—as the loyal fans have dubbed it—is not one but nine identical cars used in filming.
 The crew maintains one “Hero Car” in good condition for the less-violent scenes.
 The other stand-ins have movable sections to fit cameras or are used for crashes and chases.

 The 67 Chevy Impala is a great addition to the Supernatural storyline and adds to the show’s appeal.
-But the car has gone through a lot throughout the 15 seasons.
-But Winchester’s trusty black Impala always bounces back and drives out to AC/DC’s “Highway to Hell or “Back in Black.”
+But the car has endured a lot over the 15 seasons.
+Winchester’s trusty black Impala always bounces back and drives out to AC/DC’s “Highway to Hell” or “Back in Black.”

 Related Posts